-Ask the Experts: Tips for Winter Shrub Covers and Protection
+Ask the Experts: Winter Shrub Covers and Protection

-Our garden expert talks about how to protect shrubs from heavy snow and cold weather in winter, including how to use winter shrub covers.
+Our garden expert talks about how to protect shrubs from heavy snow, wind and cold weather, including how to use winter shrub covers.

 How to Protect and Cover Shrubs in Winter